 Contributions to disability and survivors' pension insurance (8%) are financed by insured persons from their own resources (1.5% of the assessment basis) and by contribution payers (6.5% of the assessment basis).

-Contributions to sickness insurance (2.45%) are fully financed by the insured person, while contributions to accident insurance are fully financed by the contribution payer.
+Contributions to sickness insurance (2.45%) are fully financed by insured persons while contributions to accident insurance are fully financed by contribution payers.